 - $120 annual fee

-- Earn 5 Marriott Bonvoy points for every $1 on eligible card purchases at participating Marriott Bonvoy properties
+- Earn 5 Marriott Bonvoy points per $1 spent at participating Marriott properties

-- Earn 2 Marriott Bonvoy points for every $1 on all other purchases
+- Earn 2 Marriott Bonvoy points for per $1 spent on all other purchases

 Marriott International has more than 7,000 properties in over 120 countries.
 That means regardless of where you are in the world, there’s a good chance there’s a Marriott property nearby.
 If you’re loyal to the chain, you should get the Marriot Bonvoy American Express Card.
 It gives you instant Silver Elite status, an increased earn rate at participating Marriott Bonvoy properties, and a free annual night certificate that’s good for a room worth up to 35,000 points.

-The welcome bonus when using a referral link is 51,000 Marriott Bonvoy points when you spend $3,000 in the first three months.
-However, the regular welcome offer is 50,000 points and you only need to spend $1,500, so that might be a better deal for most people.
+The welcome bonus is usually worth between 50,000 – 51,000 Marriott Bonvoy points.
+That said, there have been occasional promotions where the offer is increased to 70,000 points.
 Marriott also gives you the 5th night free when you book 4-nights on points, so there could be some good value depending on where you’re staying.

 Best travel card for families